RaISy-Net/Intelligent_picking/README.md

 # Software Pipeline
 (just add images of pipeline and results of detection)

-For a more deatailed report, check out our phase 2 submission (link)
+For a more deatailed explanation of our work, check out our Phase 2 Report submission - [Repot.pdf](https://github.com/RaISy-Net/Intelligent_picking/blob/master/Phase_2_submission/Docs/X%20Ash%20A%20-%2012_IIT%20(BHU)%20Varanasi_Intelligent_Picking_-_Round_3.pdf)
 # Ongoing Work:
 * Having validated our solution in Pybullet Simulator, we are now moving on to build a real world prototype that closely resembles our idea within tha given budget of INR 50,000
 * We are actively working in addressing the the problems like simulation to reality transfer of out approach and customization of the pipeline for our pipeline for the fabricated hardware